gh-unit/gh-unit/README.md

 	Environment Variable:                 Default:  Set to:
 	NSDebugEnabled                           NO       YES
 	NSZombieEnabled	                         NO       YES
-	NSDeallocateZombies                      NO       YES (or NO)
+	NSDeallocateZombies                      NO       NO (or YES)
 	NSHangOnUncaughtException                NO       YES
+	NSAutoreleaseFreedObjectCheckEnabled     NO       YES

+If Using NSDeallocateZombies=NO, then all objects will leak so be sure to turn it off when debugging memory leaks.

+Other environment variables:

+	Environment Variable:                 Default:  Set to:
 	NSEnableAutoreleasePool                  YES      NO
-	NSAutoreleaseFreedObjectCheckEnabled     NO       YES
 	NSAutoreleaseHighWaterMark               0        non-negative integer
 	NSAutoreleaseHighWaterResolution         0        non-negative integer

 For more info on these varaiables see [NSDebug.h](http://theshadow.uw.hu/iPhoneSDKdoc/Foundation.framework/NSDebug.h.html)

 For malloc debugging: